CDS-AU-DK/cds-language/syllabus.md

 - VanderPlas, J. (2016). _Python Data Science Handbook_.
 [Access](https://jakevdp.github.io/PythonDataScienceHandbook/)

 ## Slack Channel ##
-We will use the "b-language-analytics" channel for class-related communication.
+We will use the "language-analytics" channel for class-related communication.
 Please ask (and answer) questions in this Slack channel.
 If you are not in the CD Slack, sign up here [bit.ly/SlackForCDS](bit.ly/SlackForCDS).
 There is no such thing as a stupid or trivial question.
 If a colleague asks a question you know an answer to, try and answer.
 Slack is not only for instructor-student interaction, it is for all students to share knowledge and resources, and to get answers as fast as possible.
 Slack is best-suited for short technical questions and individual threads or channels for extended conversations on a given topic.

 ### Rules of Slack: ###
 1. use your github username or post.au.dk address to register and use the channel.